Carefree in God

 Let us return to our child in the bank.
 What is his relationship with his parents?
 The boy is full of confidence and confidence and therefore full of enthusiasm, joie de vivre and curiosity!
 Can we learn something from him?
 God sees us as His children and our relationship to Him should have the same naturalness that a child has over his parents.

-"And when Jesus had called a child, he put him in their midst and said, Truly I tell you, unless you turn and become like children, you will by no means enter the kingdom of heaven.
-Therefore, if anyone humble himself like this child, he is greatest in the kingdom of heaven” (Matthew 18,2-4).
+“And when Jesus called a little child to him, he placed the child among them and said, ‘Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.
+Therefore, whoever humbles himself like this little child is the greatest in the kingdom of heaven.’”
+(Matthäus 18,2-4).

 God expects us to have a child who is completely committed to the parents.
 Children are usually not depressed, but full of joy, life spirit and confidence.
 It is our job to humble ourselves before God.